OpenGamma/Strata/docs/engine/Writing Engine Functions.rst

 Market Data
 -----------
 Provision of market data is obviously a key feature of a risk system.
-The OpenGamma engine has built-in functions to provide market data: ``MarketDataFn`` (single values) and ``HistoricalMarketDataFn`` (time series).
-A function that requires market data should declare a constructor parameter taking one of the market data functions and the engine will provide it when it creates the function instance.
+The OpenGamma platform includes functions to provide market data: ``MarketDataFn`` (single values) and ``HistoricalMarketDataFn`` (time series of values).
+A function that requires market data should declare a constructor parameter taking one of the market data functions and the engine will provide it.

 Caching of calculated values
 ----------------------------
 Arguably the most important service provided by the calculation engine is the caching of calculated values.
-If a value is expensive to calculate and is used more than once then it should probably be cached.
+If a value is expensive to calculate and is calculated more than once then it is a candidate for caching.
 Caching is enabled by adding the annotation ``@Cacheable`` to the method declaration.
 No other changes are required.

 Functions shouldn't ever need to implement their own caching.
 Function methods should be written naively so they calculate a value every time they are invoked.
 If a cached value is available the engine will return it and skip the calculation.

-Caching in the OpenGamma engine is based on memoization. i.e. if a function method is invoked multiple times with the same set of arguments then the same result is returned.
+Caching in the OpenGamma engine is based on memoization.
+If a function method is invoked multiple times with the same set of arguments then the same result is returned.
 This requires the parameter types to have sensible implementations of ``equals()`` and ``hashCode()``.

 If any of the parameters don't have a sensible definition of equality then caching will fail and the value will be recalculated every time the method is called.

-If any method parameters are mutable (e.g. arrays) they must not be mutated in the function.
+If any method arguments are mutable they must not be mutated in the function.
 Doing so would cause undefined caching behaviour and potentially incorrect results.
 For this reason immutable types are preferred as method parameters and arrays are specifically discouraged.

 In order to take advantage of caching, a function method must be invoked through its interface.
-This means that a function calling one of its own methods (``this.foo()``) will bypass caching.
+This means that a function calling one of its own methods ( e.g. ``this.foo()``) will not benefit from caching.

 Example Function
 ^^^^^^^^^^^^^^^^
-This section demonstrates the implementation of a function to calculate an extremely simple but realistic risk measure, namely present value of an equity security.
+This section demonstrates the implementation of a function to calculate an extremely simple but realistic risk measure, present value of an equity security.

 Function interface
 ------------------
 The first task is to define an interface for the function.
-It must have a single method to calculate the present value.
+We only need one method which calculates the present value.
 Assume the following definition of an equity trade:

 .. code:: java